be in the know

 A. Pre-Sale wristbands are on sale now through July 1st ON THIS WEBSITE, click the menu button BUY TICKETS.

-In person at the Madison Visitor’s Center, Koehler Tire, and Craig Toyota, Ribberfest committee members.
-Pre-Sale wristbands are also on sale first week in June, at the German-American banks, Kroger, Farmers Bank of Milton, CVS Pharmacies Madison and Hanover, The Bottle Shop, Miller Automotive, Thomas Family Winery, First Financial and Madison Precision.
+In person at the Madison Visitor’s Center, Koehler Welding or Tire, Craig Toyota, Ribberfest committee members.
+Pre-Sale wristbands are also on sale first week in June, at these participating local locations: German-American banks, Kroger, Farmers Bank of Milton, CVS Pharmacies Madison and Hanover, Friendship State Bank, Miller Automotive, Thomas Family Winery, First Financial, Grote and Madison Precision.

 A limited number of Pre-sale wristbands will be sold.
 You will want to purchase them early so as not to miss the special deal of getting $10 in food and beverage coupons.
 We don’t expect them to last until July 1st so buy early!
 Many people wait and you don’t want to be disappointed.